dutchwavepower/dutchwavepower.github.io/content/pages/roadmap/index.md

 **2021: Additional wave flume tests at MARIN**
 To validate and de-risk every aspect of our wave energy converter concept we conducted a large amount of tests at a wave flume at the marine research centre MARIN.
-The tests were be performed at a scale of 1:7.

 {{< video src="test.mp4" autoplay="true" muted="true" loop="true" width="80%" >}}